 How do I know if my LRP application should be for a new or renewal contract?

-- You have applied before but were not awarded an LRP contract.
+- Prior applications have been submitted but not awarded an LRP contract.

 How are LRP payments calculated?
 What will my payments be?